pivotal/docs-tap/aws-install-intro.hbs.md

 # Installing Tanzu Application Platform (AWS)

-To install Tanzu Application Platform on [Amazon Elastic Kubernetes Services (EKS)](https://aws.amazon.com/eks/) by using [Amazon Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/):
+You can install Tanzu Application Platform on [Amazon Elastic Kubernetes Services (EKS)](https://aws.amazon.com/eks/) by using [Amazon Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/).

-> **Note** The outcome of this deployment is similar to the outcome of [Deploying Tanzu Application Platform through AWS Quick Start on Amazon EKS](https://aws.amazon.com/quickstart/architecture/vmware-tanzu-application-platform/), but it gives the users the flexibility to customize the deployment.
+The outcome of this deployment is similar to the outcome of [Deploying Tanzu Application Platform through AWS Quick Start on Amazon EKS](https://aws.amazon.com/quickstart/architecture/vmware-tanzu-application-platform/), but it provides added flexibility to customize the deployment.

+To install, take the following steps.

 |Step|Task|Link|
 |----|----|----|